Murder of Mandy Stavik

-Amanda Teresa "Mandy" (née Stavik; born April 16, 1971 – disappeared November 24, 1989) was an American college student who went missing a day after Thanksgiving, while jogging near her home in Acme, Washington with her German Shepherd, Kyra.
+Amanda Teresa "Mandy" Stavik (born April 16, 1971 – disappeared November 24, 1989) was an American college student who went missing a day after Thanksgiving, while jogging near her home in Acme, Washington with her German Shepherd, Kyra.
 Her body was discovered three days later in the Nooksack River.
 The case remained unsolved for nearly 30 years until advancements in DNA technology led to an arrest and subsequent conviction.

 In December 2017, Timothy Bass was arrested in Whatcom County, Washington, in connection with Stavik’s murder.
 Law enforcement obtained his DNA from a discarded soda can and plastic cup collected by a coworker following months of surveillance.

 The case has received national media attention, including coverage by Inside Edition.
 On May 24, 2019, Bass was convicted of first-degree murder and sentenced to 27 years in prison.

 Background

-Mandy Stavik (born April 16, 1971) was raised in Acme, Washington, a rural community in Whatcom County.
-She was recognized for her athletic abilities and was actively involved in sports.
-In 1989, she graduated from Mount Baker High School, where she participated in basketball, track, and cheerleading.
-At the time of her disappearance, she was a student at Central Washington University and had returned home for the Thanksgiving holiday.
+Amanda Teresa Stavik was born on April 16, 1971, in Anchorage, Alaska, USA, and grew up in Deming, Washington.
+Stavik was an 18-year-old college student from Acme, Washington, a rural community in Whatcom County.
+She graduated from Mount Baker High School.
+Stavik was attending Central Washington University in Ellensburg at the time of her death.
+Family members and friends described her as athletic and active in various sports.
+She also participated in band, playing saxophone under director Doug Sutton, competed in basketball, softball, cross-country, and track, and served as a cheerleader.
+She was also an honors student.

 Disappearance and murder

-On November 24, 1989, 18-year-old Amanda Teresa "Mandy" Stavik went missing while jogging near her home in Acme, Washington.
-She was accompanied by her German Shepherd, Kyra, who later returned home alone.
-Following her disappearance, her family and local authorities organized a search effort in the surrounding area.
+On November 24, 1989, while home for the Thanksgiving holiday, Stavik went for a run near her family's residence along Strand Road in rural Whatcom County.
+She was accompanied by her German Shepherd, Kyra, who later returned home alone, cowering, and covered in river mud.
+When she failed to return home, local residents joined law enforcement officers in a search of the area.
 The incident garnered significant attention within the community, where violent crimes were uncommon.

-Three days later, on November 27, 1989, Stavik’s body was found in the Nooksack River about three miles from her home.
-Authorities determined that she had drowned and been sexually assaulted.
-Her death was ruled a homicide.
+On November 27, 1989, Stavik’s body was discovered in the Nooksack River three days later.
+Investigators determined that she had been sexually assaulted and killed, prompting a homicide investigation that remained unsolved for nearly three decades.

 At the time, forensic technology was not advanced enough to identify a suspect.
 Despite extensive efforts by law enforcement, the case remained unsolved for nearly 30 years, with few leads and no suspects.